 This is a very fair concern.
 Making the network unusable for small transactions would defeat the purpose of a feeless, open and inclusive blockchain.
 The way this proposal helps, rather than hurts, those making small transactions is through herd immunity.

 The current prioritisation methods in most blockchains, as mentioned before, lead to a global battle for priority through the highest cost transactions coming first, perpetually.
 By spamming the network, one can make transactions completely impossible or prohibitively expensive for regular payments or those unwilling to pay more than $0.01 in fees, effectively devaluing the network and profiting from the ensuing price decrease by shorting the crypto.
-Raising fees to above $0.01 per transaction in Nano would take roughly $100,000 a day, while the corresponding figure for Bitcoin is roughly $4,000.
+Raising fees to above $0.01 per transaction in Bitcoin would take roughly $4,000 per day, for example.

 The new proposal takes the incentive to perform such an attack, as such an attack would now, at worst, increase waiting times for those with low balances, still allowing them to transfer feelessly, only less often.
 It would have little to no impact on regular users of the network with more than dust in their accounts.
 While it therefore is still possible to push a certain group of users out of the network (those with small balances that transact often), the incentives to do so are no longer there.